 After trying to paint some jars to look like vintage mason jars

-in the blog post Making Jars Look Vintage, I was not totally
+in the blog post Making Jars Look Vintage, (in which the jars

-happy with the results.
-I decided to try again with another
+are painted on the outside surface), I decided to try again

 Instead of painting on the outside of the jar, the Design Folder